Computer Engineering Technology - Mechatronic Systems - 562

 Earn a degree

-- McMaster University - Bachelor of Technology in Power and Energy Engineering Technology or Software Engineering Technology
+- McMaster University - Bachelor of Technology (B.Tech.) in Power and Energy Engineering Technology

-- Technological University of the Shannon - Bachelor of Engineering Technology - Electrical Engineering, or Industrial Automation and Robotic Systems
+- Technological University of the Shannon - Bachelor of Engineering (Honours) in Automation and Robotics

 See ontransfer.ca for additional opportunities at other colleges or universities in Ontario.